astromz/gce_ml/README.md

     - Next, finish the rest of the steps by following the instructions [here](https://github.com/GoogleCloudPlatform/ml-on-gcp/blob/master/gce/survival-training/README-tf-estimator.md#cudnn-library).

-3. Create a customized boot image
+3. Create a pre-configured boot image

+    - Custom images allow you to create new instances with exactly the state you configured, so you won't have to install CUDA drivers and python packages, etc. That is, you only need to do these configurations and setups once.

     - First, install all required **Python (2.7)** packages and libraries in your instance (e.g., pip, numpy, pandas, matplotlib, scipy, sklearn, etc.)

       + To do this, we must install everything under `root` in order to make the automatic model submission and training feature work.
 Now, log in as `root` in your instance by typing: